Skip to main content

 ozgurcoskun/iStock

-What is cool, creamy and delicious?
-Yogurt!
-Even better, it has a place in a healthy eating routine for kids and adults.
-Yogurt is rich in protein and contains calcium and potassium.
-Some yogurts contain live, active bacteria cultures, as indicated on the label.
+Dairy yogurt is a source of protein and contains calcium and potassium.
+Non-dairy alternatives often are fortified with key nutrients, including calcium, vitamin D and sometimes protein.
+However, it’s important to check the Nutrition Fact Panel as non-dairy varieties may not include these important nutrients.
+Some yogurts, including those that are plant-based, contain live, active bacteria cultures, as indicated on the label.
 These cultures, or probiotics, are considered "good bacteria" for the gut and can help maintain healthy digestive systems.

 Yogurt comes in an array of flavors and styles.
 On a single trip to the supermarket, a shopper could easily find more than a dozen brands with multiple varieties of each.
-Between low-fat, fat-free, fruited, flavored, plain, Greek and traditional — the choices can be overwhelming.
+Between low-fat, fat-free, plant-based, fruited, flavored, plain, Greek and traditional — the choices can be overwhelming.

 What Kind of Yogurt to Buy?

 • Dairy or Plant-Based?
 Whether you cannot or choose not to consume dairy, the good news is there are loads of plant-based dairy alternatives on the market.
 Be sure to look for versions that are fortified with calcium and vitamin D. Fortified soy-based yogurt has the closest nutrition profile to dairy-based yogurt, while coconut milk and almond milk varieties are lower in protein.
+For families planning to introduce yogurt as a complementary food when infants are developmentally ready around 4 to 6 months old, dairy- or soy-based yogurts may be considered.
+Be sure to look for choices without added sugars for children under 2 years old.

 I bought yogurt.
 Now what?